csknk/compute-bitcoin-merkle-root/README.md

   if (txids.empty()) {
     throw;
   }
-  while (txids.size() > 1) {
+  // Loop until the txid container has been reduced to a single element - the Merkle root while (txids.size() > 1) {
     // If odd number, add the last element to end of vector.
     // Note that this is required at every level of the tree.